EPHS-CyberSecurity-2020-Hour1/OctoBasoon/README.md

 > Alternatively, a new kind of cipher will be needed
 > One where decryption is unrealistic
 > The cipher text will have to correspond to qubits!

+> How far we've come from a caesar cipher!